GiorgosLillis/Hosted_Portfolio/readme.md

 - For the purpose of deeper involvement with REST APIs and their data handling, an experimental weather forecast app will be developed.
 - 7-days forecast with 3-hour steps
+- Accpents latitude and longitude, calls Open-Meteo API, maps the response according to weatherCodeMapping object and returns current and forecast data on the combined Weather info object
 - Weather icons from https://github.com/visualcrossing/WeatherIcons
 ---